mesosphere/mesos-dns/docs/docs/naming.md

 Some frameworks register with longer, less friendly names.
 For example, earlier versions of marathon may register with names like `marathon-0.7.5`, which will lead to names like `search.marathon-0.7.5.mesos`.
 Make sure your framework registers with the desired name.
 For instance, you can launch marathon with ` --framework_name marathon` to get the framework registered as `marathon`.

+## Special Records

+Mesos-DNS generates a few special records.
+Specifically, it creates A records (`master.domain`) and SRV records (`_master._tcp.domain` and `_master._udp.domain`) for every Mesos master in the cluster.
+There is set of records for the leading master (A record for `leader.domain` and SRV records for `_leader._tcp.domain` and `_leader._udp.domain`).
+Note that Mesos-DNS discovers the leading master when it regenerates DNS records.
+Hence, the records for the leader will not be updated instantaneously when new leader is elected.
+Finally Mesos-DNS generates A records for itself (`mesos-dns.domain`) that list all the IP addresses that Mesos-DNS is listening to.